-As fires engulf us in this terrifying summer, some politicians and commentators continue to duck and weave around the link between extreme weather events and climate change.
-One of the arguments they deploy to dismiss the effects of global warming is that we’ve always had bushfires in Australia.
-It’s true, we have.
+As fires engulf us in this terrifying summer, some politicians and commentators are still ducking and weaving around the link between extreme weather events and climate change.
+One of their arguments is that we’ve always had bushfires in Australia — and it’s true, we have.
 Bushfire is integral to our ecology, culture and identity; it is scripted into the deep biological and human history of the fire continent.
-But bushfire is various and it, too, has a history — and a frightening future.
-The long, gruelling fire season of 2019–20 has declared something new in modern Australian experience, something we can indeed call unprecedented, and a product of climate change.
+But bushfire is various, and it not only has a history but also a frightening future.
+The long, gruelling fire season of 2019–20 is something new in modern Australian experience, something we can indeed call unprecedented, and it is a product of climate change.

 I don’t use that term “unprecedented” lightly.
 In 2009 I resisted its use to describe the Black Saturday firestorm, for that fire had the features of a phenomenon Victorians knew all too well.
 Black Saturday was the latest in a lineage of frightening, fatal firestorms that have roared out of “the fire flume,” as historian Stephen Pyne calls the hot northerly winds that sweep scorching air from inland Australia into the forested ranges of Victoria, South Australia and Tasmania.
 In that region, bushfires strike every year, firestorms every few decades.
 Firestorms are bushfires of a different order of magnitude; they cannot be fought; they rampage and kill.
 The years of the great Victorian firestorms are burnt into the memories of bush dwellers: 1851, 1898, 1919, 1926, 1932, 1939, 1962, 1983 and 2009.
 These dates with their death tolls are the signature of a distinctively deadly fire region, produced by a cocktail of weather, topography and trees.